 SPY Massage Gun Reviews: Comparing the Best Massage Guns of 2022

-After testing out all of the leading massage guns and comparing them based on the criteria above, we selected only the 13 best devices for SPY readers.
-We tried to select massagers that would suit a variety of athletes’ needs and budgets, so no matter what you’re looking for, you can find a great massager below.
-We’ll regularly update this page as new products become available, and keep checking back for more massage gun reviews.
+After testing out all of the leading massage guns and comparing them based on the criteria above, we selected only the 13 best for SPY readers.
+We tried to choose massagers that would suit a variety of athletes’ needs and budgets, so no matter what you’re looking for, you can find a great massager below.
+We’ll regularly update this page as new products become available and keep checking back for more massage gun reviews.

 1. Theragun Prime

-Whether you want to use this as a self massage tool or give a massage to a client or partner, the ergonomic design makes the Theragun Prime easy to operate and control.
-We prefer the dial-based controls of the Hypervolt 2 Pro, but on balance, we believe this is the best massage gun available today.
+Whether you want to use this as a self-massage tool or give a massage to a client or partner, the ergonomic design makes the Theragun Prime easy to operate and control.
+We prefer the dial-based controls of the Hypervolt 2 Pro for ease of use, but on balance, we believe this is the best massage gun available today.

-Features We Love: Ergonomic multi-grip, 110 minutes of battery life, 30 pounds of force, 5 speed settings
+Features We Love: Ergonomic multi-grip, 110 minutes of battery life, 30 pounds of force, five speed settings